KieranLProctor/gerebot/CONTRIBUTING.md

-# Contributing to Auth0 projects
+# Contributing to the project

 A big welcome and thank you for considering contributing to this open source project.